-- 4.1 The risk register currently includes 18 strategic risks- three red risks, 13 risks assessed as amber and two green risks.
-Mitigating actions continue to be implemented and are monitored by risk owners to ensure that risks are reduced to acceptable levels. - 4.2 Ownership of the individual strategic risks is assigned to directors, who have responsibility to: - Consider and agree the risk description - Assess the current risk score based upon the controls in place and the assurances they have received on the adequacy and effectiveness of these controls - Oversee implementation of mitigating actions to reduce the risk scores where necessary, in order to deliver the required risk score by the target date - Keep Cabinet Members informed of the risk and the implementation of mitigating actions. - 4.3 Further ongoing reviews are then undertaken by the Executive Management Team. - 4.4 Since the last report a number of changes to risk assessments, target dates and mitigating actions are noted.
-The key changes include reductions in the assessment of the risks below, and where appropriate will be transferred to directorate risk register for ongoing monitoring: - Risk 47- Maximising opportunities from the West Midlands Combined Authority from amber to green - Risk 49- Delayed transfer of care from red to amber - Risk 50 Commonwealth Games aquatic centre from red to amber - Risk 51 Peer review recommendations from amber to green - Risk 52 Better Care Fund and Public Health grant from red to amber - 4.5 In addition to the above, all risk owners have reviewed their assessments of all strategic, directorate, operational and project risks in respect of Brexit.
-For the areas that could that could potentially be impacted, an action plan is in place and is being monitored by the Executive Director Neighbourhoods.
+- 4.1 The risk register currently includes 17 strategic risks- four red risks, nine risks assessed as amber and four green risks.
+Mitigating actions continue to be implemented and are monitored by risk owners to ensure that risks are reduced to acceptable levels. - 4.2 Ownership of the individual strategic risks is assigned to directors, who have responsibility to: - Consider and agree the risk description - Assess the current risk score based upon the controls in place and the assurances they have received on the adequacy and effectiveness of these controls - Oversee implementation of mitigating actions to reduce the risk scores where necessary, in order to deliver the required risk score by the target date - Keep Cabinet Members informed of the risk and the implementation of mitigating actions. - 4.3 Further ongoing reviews are then undertaken by the Executive Management Team. - 4.4 Since the last report, changes to the Cabinet Member(s) assigned to each risk have been made to align to the new Cabinet members and their new portfolios.
+Changes have also been made to risk assessments, target dates and mitigating actions where appropriate.
+The key changes include:

+- The assessment of Risk 27- Funding and resource allocation has increased to red as a result of the uncertainties flowing in respect of future local government funding. - Risk 44- Land sales and other matters has been reduced as a result of the historic issues being finalised.
+The risk is being transferred to the Neighbourhoods directorate register where monitoring of the current controls will continue. - Risk 45- Apprenticeship Levy is now assessed as green and is being transferred to the directorate risk register for ongoing monitoring. - The assessment of risk 52 Better Care Fund and Public Health grant has increased to red. - A new risk risk 53 Oracle replacement project has been escalated from the Resources directorate risk register to the strategic risk register - 4.5 In addition to the above, risk owners continue to review their assessments of all strategic, directorate, operational and project risks in respect of Brexit.
+For the areas that could potentially be impacted, an action plan is in place and is being overseen by the Executive Director Neighbourhoods.